emissary-ingress/emissary/cmd/amb-sidecar/webui/bindata/edge_stack/mvc/README.mvc.md

     IResourceView      - defines the interface for extending Resource reading, writing, and validation HostView         - a concrete implementation of a HostResource view

-  CollectionView       - implements basic behavior: handling Model notifications and list rendering.
+CollectionView         - implements basic behavior: handling Model notifications, rendering a sortable list of Views.
   ICollectionView      - defines the interface for extending the CollectionView
 ```